esp8266/Arduino/doc/reference.md

 ## mDNS and DNS-SD responder (ESP8266mDNS library)

 Allows the sketch to respond to multicast DNS queries for domain names like "foo.local", and DNS-SD (service dicovery) queries.
-Currently the library only works on STA interface, AP interface is not supported.
 See attached example for details.

 ## SSDP responder (ESP8266SSDP)